eldenbishop/sp_prototype/README.md

 Refactor to use explicit topics instead of partitions.
 This will allow simpler unbounded scaling since Ajna restricts and manages the maximum number of partitions.

-## Good/Bad

-Rebalancing is triggered automatically as workers enter and leave the pool (which is good) but tend to rebuild the entire cluster (this is kind of bad).
-A less aggressive rebalance using consistent hashing would be preferred long term so that a minimum number of subscriptions need to be restarted.